 - Get Involved

-Northwest Lancaster County River Trail will one day stretch 14 miles, connecting three townships along the east bank of the Susquehanna River: Conoy, East Donegal, and West Hempfield, as well as several other riverfront communities.
-Currently, nearly 12 miles of trail are open between Falmouth (near the Dauphin County line) and Columbia.
+Northwest Lancaster County River Trail stretches nearly 13 miles along the east bank of the Susquehanna River between Falmouth (near the Dauphin County line) and Columbia.

 Along the way, you can view relics of the historic Pennsylvania Mainline Canal towpath, which the trail follows, including abandoned canal locks, iron furnaces, and an old quarry at Billmeyer.
 The canal begin operations in 1833 and ended in the 1860s with the arrival of the Pennsylvania Railroad.